Election workers worry that federal threats task force isn’t enough to keep them safe

 Ultimately, said Cohen, the prosecutions brought by the Justice Department appear to have done little to reduce the number of threats election workers are subject to today.

-“I’m really grateful that DOJ has secured convictions in Arizona,” said Cohen.
+“I’m really grateful that DOJ has secured convictions in Arizona,” Cohen said.
 “But I don’t think securing convictions in Arizona three years later has actually deterred anything in Arizona.”

 Indeed, Arizona has been a hotbed for election misinformation, and its election officials continue to be targeted by a consistent stream of threats, according to multiple reports.